Exotic non-leaves with infinitely many ends: Topological realization

 Finally, we want to explain why regularity obstructions appear in the cases where $\#\Lambda_0^{(k)}=1$.
 The $2$-dimensional version of the next result seems to be close to classical work about the topology of leaves of foliations in closed $3$-manifolds, see \cite[Theorem 3]{Cantwell-Conlon5} and \cite[Theorems 1 and 2]{Cantwell-Conlon4}.
 It also seems to be a corollary of level theory and some generalizations of Novikov's theorem, but we have not found any explicit reference, and therefore we have decided to include a proof.

-\begin{prop} Let $(M,\FF)$ be a codimension one $C^2$ foliation on a compact $n$--manifold $M$, $n\geq 3$.
+\begin{proposition} Let $(M,\FF)$ be a codimension one $C^2$ foliation on a closed $n$--manifold $M$, $n\geq 3$.
 If $L$ is a proper leaf and there exists a transverse circle to $\FF$ which meets $\lim L$, then $L$ is not homeomorphic to $\R^{n-1}$.
-Moreover, the only possible realization of $\R^{n-1}$ as a proper leaf is in a generalized Reeb component. \end{prop} \begin{proof} Assume that there exists a proper leaf $L$ homeomorphic to $\R^{n-1}$.
+Moreover, the only possible realization of $\R^{n-1}$ as a proper leaf is in a generalized Reeb component. \end{proposition} \begin{proof} Assume that there exists a proper leaf $L$ homeomorphic to $\R^{n-1}$.
 Without loss of generality, assume that $\FF$ is transversely oriented.

-By Proposition ~\ref{p:product_neighborhood} there exists a product neighborhood of $L$ foliated as a product.
+By Corollary ~\ref{c:end1connected} there exists a product neighborhood of $L$ foliated as a product.
 Let $\Omega$ be the connected component of the saturated open set formed by proper leaves homeomorphic to $L$ which contains $L$.
 This open set consists of proper leaves without holonomy, since its leaves are proper and simply connected.

 If $\Omega$ fibers over $\R$ then the boundary leaves of $\widehat{\Omega}$ are homeomorphic to $\R^{n-1}$ (by Hector's Trivialization Lemma).
 If this is the case then, by definition of $\Omega$, this boundary leaf cannot represent a proper leaf of $\FF$.
 Thus it must be semiproper, but in $C^2$ regularity semiproper leaves have infinitely many ends by Duminy's theorem (see e.g. \cite{Cantwell-Conlon3}), so it cannot be homeomorphic to $\R^{n-1}$.
 Thus $\Omega$ fibers over the circle.